cothurn/MAXIM-R/List of functions/Probability.md

 ## Probability
 MAXIM can compute the distributions of discrete and continuous random variables as described below.
+Use Ctrl-F to find the function you want quickly.
 ### Binomial Cumulative Distribution Function
 Usage: y=bincdf(n,p)